Sydney Trains M set: Delivery

 The cars were constructed by EDi Rail at Cardiff Workshops.
 The contract included a 15-year maintenance agreement with EDi Rail to maintain the trains at a specialised maintenance centre at Eveleigh.
-During testing and initial revenue service, they ran as four car sets, with eight car sets commencing service towards the end of 2002 after further testing.
-All 35 four car sets were delivered by October 2005.
+During testing and initial revenue service, they ran as four-car sets, with eight-car sets commencing service towards the end of 2002 after further testing.
+All 35 four-car sets were delivered by October 2005.

 The initial order signed in October 1998 was for 81 carriages, in December 2002 an option was taken up for an additional 60.
 In February 2017, Sydney Trains exercised an option to extend Downer's maintenance of the trains for a further 10 years.

 Criticisms

 The Millennium trains were criticised for having several technical problems and causing problems with Sydney Trains, they were referred to in the media reports as The "Mi-lemon" and "Millenni-Bug" as a result.
 Some of the problems were caused by insufficient power supply on the overhead to cope with the power demands of the more technologically advanced trains causing them to shut down.
 Software bugs also contributed to the trains' poor reliability.

 The Millennium trains were withdrawn from service in April 2003 while the problems were being rectified and a full audit was carried out.
-They were subsequently reintroduced into service in June 2003 and have since been operating on the T2 Inner West & Leppington, T3 Bankstown, T6 Carlingford, T7 Olympic Park and T8 Airport & South lines.
-After the new timetable was released on 26 November 2017, M sets began as 4-car services on the T5 Cumberland line on both weekdays & weekends, along with a few 8-car Waratahs.
+They were subsequently reintroduced into service in June 2003.

+As of the new timetable since 20 October 2024, M Sets now run 8-car services on the T2 Leppington & Inner West, T3 Liverpool & Inner West, T5 Cumberland and T8 Airport & South lines, while also running 4-car services on T5 Cumberland, T6 Lidcombe & Bankstown and T7 Olympic Park lines.